zschutzman/zschutzman.github.io/tradeoffs-fair-dist/nc-maps.md

 [**Go Back**](..)

-## North Carolina -- Pareto-Optimal Plans
+<h2 style="margin-bottom: 7px; margin-top:10px" >North Carolina</h2>

-These are the 13 Pareto-optimal plans for North Carolina, ordered from least compact to most compact (and therefore in descending order according to partisan symmetry).
+<h3 style="margin-bottom: 15px; margin-top:10px; " >Pareto-Optimal Plans</h3>

-All figures are rounded to three decimal places of precision.
+These are the 13 Pareto-optimal plans for North Carolina, ordered from most compact to least compact (and therefore in ascending order according to partisan symmetry).
+The first map here is show in Figure 8 in the paper and the last map in Figure 9.
+All scores are rounded to three decimal places of precision.

 The districts are colored on a red-grey-blue scale, according to the margin of victory in the 2014 U.S. Senate race.
 Districts with a wider margin for Democrat Kay Hagan appear bluer and those with a wider margin for Republican Thom Tillis appear redder.